ad-si/RosettaGit/content/drafts/talk_hailstone_sequence.md

 The old talk page was at '''[[Talk:Collatz conjecture]]'''.}}

-==Brainf***==
+==Brainfuck==
-I have restrained myself from marking the Brainf*** example incorrect as it barely scrapes through at showing the sequence, let alone the other parts to the task.
+I have restrained myself from marking the Brainfuck example incorrect as it barely scrapes through at showing the sequence, let alone the other parts to the task.
 Given the nature of the language I might just sit back and wonder at the masochism.
 (No doubt in some future war with The Aliens, BF programmers will come into their own by decoding how their spaceships work and programming them to self destruct). --[[User:Paddy3118|Paddy3118]] 08:27, 23 June 2010 (UTC)
 :And if BFers can't do it, the SNUSPers can! --[[User:IanOsgood|IanOsgood]] 00:18, 25 June 2010 (UTC)

 :: :-)